flexworks-eu/s4/docs/index.md

 ## Performance
 Performance is pretty good.
 Even when using the python callback functions, since they're only called once and then cached for the remainder of the requests or until ttl expiration.

-An upload to aws bucket: osps is using &lt;osp⚡&gt; over https, myaws is direct.
+An upload to aws bucket: the osps profile is using &lt;osp⚡&gt; over https, myaws is direct.

 ![aws upload](img/output.webp)